MarceloCastelo/MCB.Packages/docs/environment-setup.md

 # **Environment Setup**

+Default requirements:
+- Docker
+- Docker network's ip ranges available
+  - 172.18.xxx.xxx for developer network
+  - 172.19.xxx.xxx for testing network
+  - 172.20.xxx.xxx for stagging network
+  - 172.21.xxx.xxx for production network

+- Docker network's port ranges available
+  - 6000 to 6999 for developer mappings
+  - 7000 to 7999 for testing mappings
+  - 8000 to 8999 for stagging mappings
+  - 9000 to 9999 for production mappings

+Edtit **up-env-xxx.ps1** file (where xxx is environment name. e.g.: up-env-development.ps1) to change the default environment IPs and ports mappings.
+To see all up-env-xxx.ps1 files following this [link](scripts).

+Execute the following steps t setup all environments:

+# **Environment Details**

 This project are divided in four environments.
 Wen call environment name of **{environment_name}**

 | Description | {environment_name} |